 Before we talk about anything else, you must commit to these simple but very important rules:

-- Always assume a firearm is loaded until you personally verify it isn’t.
+- Treat every firearm as if it’s loaded until you personally know it isn’t.

 - Only point the firearm at things you are willing to destroy.

 - Always be sure of your target and what’s behind it.

 - Only put your finger on the trigger / inside the trigger guard when you are ready to fire.